Cristina-MariaG/JAM_APP/Readme.md

+#JAM Shop
+This repository is a starting point for JAM App

 ## Getting Started
 Clone this repository.

-Create a .env file in jam_app and put inside all the content of the jam_app/.env.local file.
+Create a .env file at the root of project and put inside all the content of the .env.local file.

+These app needs the keys from an account stripe.

+We already have some stripe keys, so to test the application we can use those that are already declared.

 ### Prerequisites

-Requirements for the software and other tools to build, test and push
+Requirements for the software :

 - [Docker and docker-compose](https://docs.docker.com/get-docker/)